Quickstart

 .POST(BodyPublishers.ofString(body)).build(), BodyHandlers.ofString());

-To unlock a session, run the SRP-6a exchange: POST /v1/auth/srp/start with your identity and ephemeral A, derive the shared key from the returned salt and B, then POST /v1/auth/srp/finish with M1.
+To unlock a session, run the SRP-6a exchange: POST /v1/auth/srp/start with your account id and ephemeral a, derive the shared key from the returned salt, b and handle, then POST /v1/auth/srp/finish with the handle and m1.
 The passphrase and Secret Key never leave the client.
-The response carries the session you attach to later calls.
+The response carries a token you send as Authorization: Bearer <token> on later calls.

 3Put a secret